Miguel Almaguer: Career

 Almaguer began his television career with KSBW in Salinas, California, in 2000.
 In 2003, he became a reporter for KCRA-TV in Sacramento, California.
 He then joined WRC-TV in Washington, D.C., in 2006 as a general assignment reporter covering breaking news.
 On April 2, 2009, Almaguer was hired as a Burbank, California-based correspondent with NBC News to report for all of the network's divisions, including NBC Nightly News, Today, and MSNBC.

 In 2004, Almaguer won an Edward R. Murrow Award for Spot News.
 He earned an Emmy Award for his reporting on the 2007 San Diego wildfires.
 He also received awards from the National Association of Hispanic Journalists.

 During the November 4, 2022, broadcast for Today, Almaguer reported on the assault on Paul Pelosi, stating from an anonymous source that Pelosi had told San Francisco police there was no indication he was in danger when he answered the door.
 The report was seen as inaccurate as the police stated Pelosi was struggling with the intruder, David DePape when they had arrived at his home.
 However, the NBC affiliate KNTV in San Francisco reported from one source that Pelosi had opened the door after watching police body camera footage.
 Hours later, NBC News removed the video report from the Today website, stating it "did not meet NBC News reporting standards".
 On November 14, The Daily Beast reported that Almaguer had been placed on suspension from NBC News.
 During the December 12 broadcast for NBC Nightly News, Almaguer returned from a four-week absence to report on the mid-December blizzard affecting parts of the United States.
-On January 27, 2023, the bodycam footage of the incident was released, showing that despite Almaguer's suspension for inaccurate reporting, the reporting was indeed accurate.